modalitysystems/modalitysoftware-docs/twa/Teamwork-Analytics-Report-Development-Process.md

 Report Creation:

-## **If data exists already for the date range required**
+## **If data is already held in the data schema and or reporting schema for the date range required**

 The report team can go ahead and create a report.
 They **may** need to develop a new table/or SQL view for the **Reporting Schema** to support the Report.

-Once complete the Reporting Team submit the Table/SQL view to Development team to bring into product and maintain so that it becomes part of the product for future versions and upgrades and is maintained.
+Once complete, if the Reporting team created a new Reporting Schema Table or SQL View, Reporting Team submit the Table/SQL view to Development team to bring into product and maintain so that it becomes part of the product for future versions and upgrades and is maintained.

 ## **If data does not exist for the data range required**